diep3io/antelope-arras.github.io/README.md

         window.onerror = function(message, source, lineno, colno, error) {
             window.onerror = null
             if (error) error = error.toString()
-            console.warn("The game crashed, refreshing page to recover from error") if (error == null && lineno == 0 && colno == 0) return
-            var e = btoa(JSON.stringify({
+            console.warn("The game crashed, Go take a hike.
+It will be up when you return") if (error == null && lineno == 0 && colno == 0) return var e = btoa(JSON.stringify({
                 message: message,